matttchen117/Tresearch/README.md

   - Right click on node and select "Edit Tags" in the context menu.
 Select tag from search bar.
 - Adding tag to multiple nodes
   - Shift and left click on all the nodes to tag and then right click on your final node.
 Select edit tags in the context menu.
 Select tag from search bar
   - The tags displayed are shared tags among the groups of nodes selected.
-Any changes made will affect all nodes
+Any changes made will affect all nodes selected.
 - Searching for a tag
   - Click on the search bar and search for the tag or scroll through the list of tags available
   - Search bar will show autocomplete tags